Prom Night (1980 film): Plot

 In 1974, 11-year-olds Wendy Richards, Jude Cunningham, Kelly Lynch, and Nick McBride play hide-and-seek in an abandoned convent.
-When 10-year-old Robin Hammond tries to join them, the group starts teasing her, leading to a scared Robin accidentally falling to her death through a window.
+When 10-year-old Robin Hammond tries to join them, the group scares her, leading to Robin accidentally falling to her death through a window.
 The children make a pact not to tell anyone what happened in fear of getting in trouble.
-The shadow of an unseen person who witnessed Robin's death appears.
+As the four flee the convent, the shadow of an unseen person who witnessed Robin's death appears.

-Six years later in present day of 1980, Robin's elder sister, Kim, and fraternal twin brother, Alex, are preparing for the school prom.
+Six years later, Robin's elder sister, Kim, and fraternal twin brother, Alex, are preparing for the school prom, which falls on the anniversary of Robin's death.
 Kelly, Jude, and Wendy receive anonymous obscene phone calls, while Nick ignores his ringing phone.

 Kim and Nick are now dating.
-Jude is asked to prom by goofy jokester Seymour "Slick" Crane.
+Jude is asked to the prom by goofy jokester Seymour "Slick" Crane.
 Kelly is going with Drew Shinnick, her boyfriend.
 Wendy—Nick's ex-girlfriend—asks school bully Lou Farmer to the prom with the purpose of embarrassing Nick and Kim.
-Wendy, Jude and Kelly each find their yearbook photos stabbed with a piece of glass.
+In the locker room, Kim and Kelly are startled when an unseen assailant shatters a mirror.
+Later, Wendy, Jude, and Kelly each find their yearbook photos stabbed with a piece of glass.
 Meanwhile, Kim and Alex's father, school principal Mr. Hammond, learns that Leonard Murch, a sex offender informally blamed for Robin's death, has escaped from a psychiatric facility.
 Lt.
 McBride, Nick's father, investigates.